 However, it’s still an important element because it shows all the possibilities of a customer’s experience, regardless of how many stages are involved.

-Here comes the million dollar question: where do you begin and what should you consider when mapping e-commerce customer journeys?
+Here comes the million dollar question: where do you begin and what should you consider when mapping these journeys?
 Let’s have a look!